IanMercer/pi-sniffer/docs/GettingStarted.md

 `sudo apt-get install libjson-glib-dev`

+* make sure bluetooth is enabled and BLUEZ is installed

+`sudo apt install tlp`

+`bluetooth on`

+`sudo apt-get install bluez`

 * optionally install and build MQTT

 See [MQTT.md](MQTT.md).
 You do not need to do this if you are not using MQTT.